engtuncay/engtuncay.github.io/prog-notlar/css/css-intro-04-Size.md

 All HTML elements can be considered as boxes.
 In CSS, the term "box model" is used when talking about design and layout.

 The CSS box model is essentially a box that wraps around every HTML element.
-It consists of: margins, borders, padding, and the actual content.
+It consists of : margins, borders, padding, and the actual content.
 The image below illustrates the box model:

 ![](./img/css/box-model-1.jpg)